Inclusive Data Charter

 World Bank (IDC Action Plan coming soon)

-Sessions around the Charter have been held at events in 2019 and 2019 including the UN ESCAP CST 6 meeting in Bangkok; the Commonwealth Heads of Statistics meeting in London and the Washington Group Annual Conference in Rome.
+Sessions around the Charter have been held at events in 2018 and 2019 including the UN ESCAP CST 6 meeting in Bangkok; the Commonwealth Heads of Statistics meeting in London; the Washington Group Annual Conference in Rome; and the High Level Political Forum in New York.
 IDC champions have also been involved in promoting the Charter at events including the ASEAN Community Statistical System Committee (ACSS8) in Singapore in October 2018 and a side event at the UN Statistical Commission in March 2019.